Note: This article is for the ALTA Ethernet Gateway 4. There are slight differences in the Modbus TCP Interface of the Ethernet Gateway 3.

 Register 40118: CF62

-You would then concatenate (join together) the two values to get 3CF62.
+You would then concatenate the two values to get 3CF62.

-Converting the hexadecimal value of 3CF62 to decimal gives you 315234 which is the sensor ID in a decimal integer.
+Converting the hexadecimal value of 3CF62 to decimal gives you 315234 the sensor ID in a decimal integer.

-We will use a Humidity sensor to demonstrate what values you might expect to see and how to interpret these values.
-We will be using a Humidity Sensor ID 315234 registered to slot 2 with the following details:
+We will use an ALTA Humidity Sensor to demonstrate what values you might expect to see and how to interpret these values.
+Consider a Humidity Sensor with ID 315234 registered to slot 2 with the following details:

 Last checked in: 5 minutes ago